vascokk/dataplicity/docs/deploying.rst

 To enable the *zero configration* deploy, a dataplicity.conf should be generated with the following command::

-    dataplicity init --auto "TEXT TO IDENTIFY DEVICE" --class "DEVICE CLASS" --company SUBDOMAIN
+    dataplicity init --auto "TEXT TO IDENTIFY DEVICE" --class "DEVICE CLASS" --subdomain SUBDOMAIN

 The text for the --auto switch should be a memorable string (to identify the device online).
-Your company should also be specified with the --company switch, and should be your company *subdomain*.
+Your subdomain should also be specified with the --subdomain switch, and should be your company *subdomain*.

 You can now run the daemon with the following::